SQDexe/sqdexe/README.md

 I'm mostly intrested in frontend'n'backend development, algorithmics, and computer games, but I tend to stray into further fields ...

 I mostly work with:
-- 🖋  Plain HTML / JS / CSS + jQuery
 - 🐍 Python

-🔰 I'm also currently learning:
+- 🖋  HTML / JS / CSS + jQuery
+- ⚙  Rust
 - ✂  C#
 - 💎 Svelte
-- ⚙  Rust

 I love learning about animals, langauges, and the beuty of the world 🌍